 However, regardless of the reform, it is always really sensible that you conduct a thorough investigation into the reputation of the park home site owner and the residents.

-Our conveyancing solicitors advise and represent you in the park home purchase process from the beginning to completion.
+Our specialist park home conveyancing solicitors will advise and represent buying your new home from the beginning until completion.
 We will make sure to get the right legal advice, your interests are protected and you are all set up to enjoy your new home.